 Payment of Fees

 All students must finalize registration, including payment of tuition and other charges, by the announced deadlines.
-For full instructions on payment of fees, see the Tuition Fees section.
+For full instructions on payment of fees, see the Fees and Expenses section.